What do you need to know about the UAE laws regulating romantic relationships between two people?

 How Sharia Law affects couples

 In most cases you would have to contact your lawyers or your respective embassies in discussing what the steps are for marriage.
+Alternatively you can also check more of our blog posts as we have tried our best to answer all the questions you might have.

 Are there any laws we are missing?
 Please let us know in the comments and we will happily add them!